 Solar Panels

-My GoodWe GW2000-NS inverter does not integrate directly with evcc.
-However, since it was already integrated into Home Assistant, I simply pointed evcc to the Home Assistant pv_power sensor.
+My GoodWe inverter does not integrate directly with evcc.
+Since it was already integrated into Home Assistant, I simply pointed evcc to the Home Assistant pv_power sensor.

 Grid Meter

-For accurate load balancing, you need real-time grid data.
+For accurate load balancing you need real-time grid data.
 I used DSMR-Reader and connected evcc directly to its API.
-This provides clean three-phase data (import/export and current per phase).
+This provides clean three-phase data (import/export and current per phase), which is essential for keeping the household within the 3x25A limit.

 power: